eccelerators/interrupt-collector/README.rst

 :::::::

 In this article, we focussed on an individual IP component rather than a complete FPGA design.
-Consequently, instead of creating a bitstream, we employ GHDL for simulation purposes.
+Consequently, instead of creating a bitstream, we employ GHDL or ModelSim for simulation purposes.
 Our IP is simulated using the SimStm framework, a tool we developed for simulation and testing.